 Specification 4: Use supercomputers, personal computers, barcodes, big data, and the internet – which allow real-time cybernetic coordination and planning – to efficiently plan and coordinate economic activity in terms of natural units and labour time without recourse to the intermediary of money or markets.

-Specification 5: Price consumer goods in labour hours at sale-clearing levels 15 and use cybernetic feedback from sales and the discrepancies between these prices and the values of the goods to determine the optimal level of production and adjust output to consumer preferences.
+Specification 5: Price consumer goods in labour hours at transfer-clearing levels 16 and use cybernetic feedback from sales and the discrepancies between these prices and the values of the goods to determine the optimal level of production and adjust output to consumer preferences.

 Specification 6: Withdraw all paper money and coins and replace them with electronic payment (debit) cards.

-Specification 7: Develop a system of remuneration based on labour time with non-transferable labour time credits allocated via electronic debit cards.
+Specification 7: Develop a system of remuneration based on labour time with non-transferable labour time credits allocated via electronic debit cards.17

-Specification 8: Fund the surplus product by levying a progressive income tax on workers, approved by referendum.
+Specification 8: Fund the surplus product by levying a poll tax (a tax determined as a uniform, fixed amount per individual) on all workers, approved by referendum.
 The working population will decide on the level of the tax by vote every year.
 A multiple-choice ballot could allow the people to decide, for instance, between more such and such kind of SSGI or more consumption, between more environmental protection or more funding for the arts.
 Only when the surplus product is provided voluntarily, and its collective appropriation is under the management and control of its producers, does it cease to be exploitation.

 As it was already mentioned, this allows major strategic decisions to be taken democratically every year, questions like: How much labour to devote to education?
 How much to healthcare, pensions, social security?
 How much to environmental protection?
 How much to scientific and technological research?
 How much to the arts?
 How much to new investment?